Savannah, a current Possip reporter and former educator, shares tips for teachers returning back to school for the Spring semester!

 Consider creating a student communication tracker individually or with your grade level team.
 Ask students to write down their family’s emails, phone numbers, the best time to reach them, the best way to reach them, and home language.
 Once you have this information, mindfully communicate with families.
 You might send out a monthly newsletter or family email, then track which families you’ve connected with.
 Block time out on your calendar so you prioritize this!
 Revisit and rework your communication goal as needed throughout the semester.

 Possip’s staff really does hope you’ve enjoyed your winter break and are looking forward to the new semester!
-Hopefully, these ideas spark some excitement as you think about returning to school with your students.
+Hopefully, these tips spark some excitement as you think about returning back to school for spring semester with your students.
 Overall, choose mindful practices that will allow your students and yourself an opportunity to slow down and ease into the new year with intention.